xelber/docker-lamp/README.md

-git clone git@github.com:xelber/docker-lamp.git docker-lamp cd docker-lamp cd Docker docker-compose up -d
+git clone git@github.com:xelber/docker-lamp.git docker-lamp cd docker-lamp cd Docker cp .env.sample .env
+# Update .env file as needed. default should be fine, if you wanna just test it out first
+docker-compose up -d
 ```
 visit http://localhost/ for default home page, this will link in to Adminer, PHPMyAdmin and Mongo Express

 ## Add you own vhost
 An example can be found at Docker/sites-enabled/default.conf, copy and change as neede.